MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucmucsifuncenum/ne-ucmucsifuncenum-_ucmucsifuncenum.md

 ## -enum-fields

 ### -field UcmUcsiDeviceInitInitializeTableIndex
-UcmUcsiDeviceInitInitialize function used to initialize the **WDFDEVICE_INIT** provided by the framework.
+UcmUcsiDeviceInitInitialize - initializes the **WDFDEVICE_INIT** provided by the framework.

 ### -field UcmUcsiDeviceInitializeTableIndex
-UcmUcsiDeviceInitialize function used to initialize the UcmUcsiCx class extension.
+UcmUcsiDeviceInitialize - initializes the UcmUcsiCx class extension.

 ### -field UcmUcsiConnectorCollectionCreateTableIndex
+UcmUcsiConnectorCollectionCreate - creates a connector collection object with UcmUcsiCx.

 ### -field UcmUcsiConnectorCollectionAddConnectorTableIndex
+UcmUcsiConnectorCollectionAddConnector - adds a connector to the connector collection object.

 ### -field UcmUcsiPpmCreateTableIndex
+UcmUcsiPpmCreate - creates a Platform Policy Manager (PPM) object.

 ### -field UcmUcsiPpmSetUcsiCommandRequestQueueTableIndex
+UcmUcsiPpmSetUcsiCommandRequestQueue - provides a framework queue object that is used to dispatch UCSI commands to the client driver.

 ### -field UcmUcsiPpmStartTableIndex
+UcmUcsiPpmStart - instructs the class extension to start sending requests to the client driver.

 ### -field UcmUcsiPpmStopTableIndex
+UcmUcsiPpmStop - instructs the class extension to stop sending requests to the client driver.

 ### -field UcmUcsiPpmNotificationTableIndex
+UcmUcsiPpmNotification - informs the UcmUcsiCx class extension about a UCSI notification.

 ### -field UcmucsiFunctionTableNumEntries
+End of this enumeration.

 ## -remarks